yt-dlp/yt-dlp/README.md

-    --source-address IP             Client-side IP address to bind to -4, --force-ipv4                Make all connections via IPv4 -6, --force-ipv6                Make all connections via IPv6
+    --source-address IP             Client-side IP address to bind to -4, --force-ipv4                Make all connections via IPv4 -6, --force-ipv6                Make all connections via IPv6 --enable-file-protocol          Enable file:// URLs.
+This is disabled by default for security reasons.

 ## Geo-restriction:
     --geo-verification-proxy URL    Use this proxy to verify the IP address for